 Born: 3rd January 1899, Ipswich.

-Died: 5th March 1918; age 19; Died of Wounds – Shell wounds right hand, compound fracture & head compound fracture – at 149th R.N.
+Died: 5th March 1918; age 19; Died of Wounds – Shell Wounds to right hand, compound fracture and Shell Wounds to head, compound fracture – at 149th R.N.
 Field Ambulance.

 Residence: 80, Bath Street, Stoke, Ipswich.

 Enlistment Details: Religion: CofE.
 Height: 5ft 6ins, fresh complexion, brown eyes & black hair.
 Birth mark on abdomen.